ataylor89/primes/README.md

     # Generate a list of primes, and save to file, without printing
     python primetable.py -n 10

-    # Generate a list of primes, and save to file; print the last prime in the list
+    # Generate a list of primes, save to file, and print the nth prime
-    python primetable.py -n 10 --show
+    python primetable.py -n 10 --shownth

-    # Generate a list of primes, and save to file; print the full list of primes
+    # Generate a list of primes, save to file, and print the first n primes
     python primetable.py -n 10 --showlist

     # Generate a list of primes, save to file, and write a string representation to file
     python primetable.py -n 10 -o primes.txt

+    # Generate a list of primes, save to file, and clock the time it takes to generate the first n primes
+    python primetable.py -n 100 --showlist --time

 The files primetable.py and primes.c are very similar, because they both use the Sieve of Eratosthenes to generate a list of primes.